nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Add a potential hire

-    1. Prerequisites: List all potential hires using the `list ph` command.
+    1. Prerequisites: The application should be empty.
+List all potential hires using the `list ph` command.

     2. Test case: `potential n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 d/IT r/SWE`<br>
        Expected: John Doe is added into the list